 That doesn’t mean we’re not still going after movies, but the best value is episodic television production.

 Jennifer Pennypacker is President of Film Florida and spoke to FloridaToday.com: “That doesn’t mean we’re not still going after movies, but the best value is episodic television production.
 The incentive is to create jobs, and television creates the best opportunity.”

 The Transformers sequel pumped more than USD10 million into the Brevard County economy, while St Petersburg/Clearwater benefitted to the tune of nearly USD20 million when it hosted the Dolphin Tale shoot.

-- Morgan Freeman and Ashley Judd to shoot Dolphin Tale in Florida
+- Dolphin Tale sequel to film in Florida

 - Florida hopes for sustained location filming boost with Dolphin Tale success